kusamanetwork/userguide/docs/claims.md

-# KSMA claims
+# How to get KSMA

 The Kusama network is Polkadot's R&D network.
-This guide will walk you through how to proceed with claiming KSMA.
+This guide will walk you through how to proceed with claiming KSMA (Kusama tokens).

 In order to align Kusama with the existing DOT holders and community, if you are a DOT allocation holder you can claim the equivalent amount of Kusama tokens (ticker: KSMA).
 There are two ways to claim either before genesis by sending a transaction on Ethereum or after genesis by signing a message using your allocation key and making a transaction on Kusama.

+## There are three ways to get KSMA

+### Method 1
+Those who participated in the Polkadot sales can claim a proportional amount of KSMA prior to the launch of the network.

+You can do this through [this claims process](https://claims.kusama.network/).

+You can refer to [this detailed guide](./method1.md) for a step by step walk through for how to do so.

+Having trouble?
+Get support in the KSMA [Claims chat](https://riot.im/app/#/room/#KSMAClaims:polkadot.builders).

+### Method 2
+For those who didn’t participate in the Polkadot sale, KSMA are publicly available upon genesis through a faucet.
+Find out more here.

+### Method 3
+Public projects that need more KSMA can request them by emailing projects@kusama.network.

+### Method 2

 ## Create a Kusama account